 The renewable energy they supply mainly comes from solar farms (electricity) and anaerobic digestion of plant waste (gas) as well as wind (electricity).
 They have a variety of tariffs to choose from with differing percentages of renewable energy and some are fixed and some are not.
 The most competitive tariff has 50% renewable energy and for a bit more their super green tariff includes fully renewable electricity and carbon offsets for gas.
 We decided to go for the super green tariff, which as I said earlier when we price checked for our home was still cheaper than the big six energy providers non green tariffs.

 I’m not a big fan of filling out forms, but making the switch was actually really easy – it only took me a couple of minutes to do.
 You don’t even have to tell your old supplier you are leaving them, you just sign up to the new one to start when your old contract finishes/ the date you want to leave your previous supplier.
 After you have signed up the new supplier will want a meter reading to pass on to your old supplier on the date the switch occurs, but that isn’t too tricky.

 It feels good to finally be able to say from an energy use perspective our home and this blog is carbon neutral!
 You can switch to Octopus Energy here

-Disclaimer – this is a sponsored post and contains an affiliate link, opinions are all my own though.
+Disclaimer – this is a sponsored post and contains an affiliate link highlighted by an asterisk, opinions are all my own though.
 Using an affiliate link will not affect you in any way, but will help to support the blog as I will earn a small commission if you choose to switch suppliers through it – thanks!